Simek1/GiftPacker/README.md

   ## Quiz

   You have to answer all the questions that you or your friend who sent you this program have set before.
 If you answer incorrectly, the answer will be deleted.
-Answer all questions to receive the message.
+Answer all the questions to receive the message.

   ## Safe

+  Previous puzzles should provide you with fragments of the safe code.
+Enter them in the correct order (as should be suggested by the puzzle's reward messages) to claim your reward.

 </details>